Valentinianism: Creation of Man

-However, it is not unanimous the belief that material or psychical people were hopeless.
+However, it is not a unanimous belief that material or psychical people were hopeless.
 Some have argued from the existent sources that humans could reincarnate in any of the three times, therefore a material or psychical person might have the chance to reborn in a future lifetime as a spiritual one.

 We also find ideas that emphasize the distinction between the soma psychikon and the soma pneumatikon:

 Soteriology

 Salvation is not merely individual redemption of each human soul; it is a cosmic process.
 It is the return of all things to what they were before the flaw in the sphere of the Aeons brought matter into existence and imprisoned some part of the Divine Light into the evil Hyle (matter).
 This setting free of the light sparks is the process of salvation; when all light shall have left Hyle, it will be burnt up and destroyed.

 In Valentinianism the process is extraordinarily elaborate, and we find here developed particularly clearly the myth of the heavenly marriage.
 This myth, as we shall see more fully below, and as may be mentioned here, is of great significance for the practical piety of the Valentinian Gnostics.
 It is the chief idea of their pious practices mystically to repeat the experience of this celestial union of the Saviour with Sophia.
 In this respect, consequently, the myth underwent yet wider development.
 Just as the Saviour is the bridegroom of Sophia, so the heavenly angels, who sometimes appear as the sons of the Saviour and Sophia, sometimes as the escort of the Saviour, are the males betrothed to the souls of the Gnostics, which are looked upon as feminine.
 Thus every Gnostic had her unfallen counterpart standing in the presence of God, and the object of a pious life was to bring about and experience this inner union with the celestial abstract personage.
 This leads us straight to the sacramental ideas of this branch of Gnosticism (see below).
 And it also explains the expression used of the Gnostics in Irenaeus, that they always meditate upon the secret of the heavenly union (the Syzygia).

 "The final consummation of all things will take place when all that is spiritual has been formed and perfected by gnosis."